MareoRaft/tennis/README.md

 # Tennis Capstone Project

 This is the repo for my Tennis Capstone Project for The Data Incubator.
-The actual [**deployed web app** is here](http://162.243.168.182:5001/).
-The repo for the [backend is here](https://github.com/MareoRaft/tennis-backend).
-Please go to the [developer README](https://github.com/MareoRaft/tennis-frontend-tdi/blob/master/README.dev.md) if you want to actually develop or deploy the app.
-Read on for an in-depth description of the project.
+The actual [**deployed web app** is here](http://learnnation.org/tennis.html).
+Both the `frontend/` and `backend/` directories contain README files for developers.
+THIS README describes the project itself.

+*pic here*

 ## Business Objective